open-xchange/appsuite-middleware/documentation/components/mail_categories.md

 This property defines whether the user capability is granted to use the mail categories feature.
 This is the main switch for an administrator to enable/disable that feature.

-**Note** The current mail categories implementatiuon also requires that the associated Sieve service advertises the `"imap4flags"` capability.
+**Note** The current mail categories implementation also requires that the associated Sieve service advertises the `"imap4flags"` capability.
 Only if both conditions are met

 1.  `com.openexchange.mail.categories` is set to `true`
 2.  `"imap4flags"` capability announced by Sieve service